the agile way

 On The Way

-Most English editions of Lao Tzu translate Tao as “The Way”.
-To the point that any other choice could be seen as heresy.
-Philology supports this choice but The Way makes the translation clumsy throughout; it makes the first line of what is traditionally the first chapter of Lao Tzu - 56 here - “The Way that can be Way-ed isn’t really the Way”.
+Most English editions of Lao Tzu either leave Tao untranslated or render it as “The Way”.
+Conventionally, any other choice may seem to be heresy.
+Dictionaries support it but The Way makes English translation clumsy throughout; it makes the first line of what is traditionally the first chapter - 56 here - “The Way that can be Way-ed isn’t really the Way”.

 No translator could be satisfied with that.

-I worried this word choice like a kid tonguing a wobbly tooth.
-Until one cool autumn in 2004 beneath a golden rain tree in the donkey paddock of my teahouse in the rainforest in Limpinwood, Australia, the tooth fell out.
+I worried this word choice like a kid tonguing a wobbly tooth until one cool autumn in 2004 beneath a golden rain tree in the donkey paddock of my teahouse in the rainforest in Limpinwood, Australia, that tooth fell out.

-In a flash I saw the flowers we trampled into mud weren’t dying but transforming to feed the next spring’s buds.
-They were moments in a cycle connecting this tree and all the trees of our little valley.
+In a flash I saw the fallen petals Josephine trampled into mud weren’t dying but transforming to feed the next spring’s buds.
+As moments in a cycle connecting this tree with all the trees of our little valley.

 Over deep time they fed roots and lichen carving veins of mist and wind into all the hills around us.

-Dig your fingers into the loam and interlace your fingers with worms and fungi.
-Wake to the hum of a city as its inhabitants noisily build it for each other.
+Dig your fingers in the loam and interlace them with worms and fungi.
+Wake to the hum of a city as the people noisily wrap it around each other.
 See the night sky churning with streams of stars older and more numerous than we can count if we all take turns.
-See Lao Tzu wriggling its way through hundreds of generations of hands and eyes as a poem writing itself.
+See Lao Tzu wriggling its weird way through hundreds of generations of hands and eyes as a poem writing itself.

 Peter Merel